 Tapping the "MENU" button will return to the main settings menu.
-From there you can select another setting menu or tap the "MENU" button again will return you to the HIS view.
-From there, it's good practice to tap the "MAP" button to view the newly loaded runway using satellite imagery to visually verify it:
+From there you can select another setting menu or tap the "MENU" button again will return you to the HSI view.
+From there, it's good

-Figure 25 - Imagery verification of KOSH Rwy 36
+Figure 26 - Imagery verification of KOSH Rwy 36